 What to do in a crash

-Collecting information in a crash: Leave a crash card in your vehicle.
-You might even show them this video.
+Collecting information in a crash: Leave a crash card in your vehicle and show your teen this video.

 Graduated licensing restrictions